-If you want to pursue an accounting career, but don’t already have an undergraduate degree, a bachelor’s is the logical place to start.
+If you want to pursue an accounting career but don’t already have an undergraduate degree, a bachelor’s is the logical place to start.
 Some programs even offer a five-year combined bachelor’s and master’s program, if you’re planning to pursue an advanced degree.

 However, if you have a bachelor’s, even if it’s not in accounting, you should consider a master’s degree.
-They take less time to complete, and will make you eligible for higher-paying jobs faster, but will cover the accounting skills you need to know.
+They take less time to complete and will make you eligible for higher-paying jobs faster, but they cover the accounting skills you need to know.
 Be sure to check with your program of interest if they have any prerequisites, especially for students who don’t have a bachelor’s in accounting.

 You should also consider whether a degree in accounting, or a related field like finance, is more suited to your ultimate career goals, as there are key differences between the fields.

 Professional certifications and/or licenses, like the Certified Public Accountant (CPA), are typically required to work in accounting.
 To become certified or licensed, you must complete a certain number of accounting coursework credit hours, have professional experience, and pass an exam.
 Factor the additional time and cost of certification/licensure when deciding if accounting is the right career for you.

 When selecting an online accounting degree, consider the following: